keith12345/keith12345.github.io/_posts/2019-01-25-Beergression.md

 * **Wild_Sour** - Maximum wild/sour score multiplied by the mean wild/sour score.

-Note that I used both Ridge and LASSO even though little to no overfitting was visible (i.e., the comparison of results on test and training data).
+Note that I used both Ridge and LASSO even though little to no overfitting was visible (i.e., there was little difference between the r-squared and RMSE for on the vanilla OLS model).
 Unsurprisingly, there was little difference between Vanilla OLS and the regularized models use Ridge and LASSO.

 | **Model / Metric**                  | **R2**    | **Adjusted R2** | **RMSE** |